openAgile/web-hooky/README.md

 # web-hooky
-Does a GET against a queryUrl on an interval, then does a POST to a hookUrl.
+Performs a GET against a source `queryUrl` and requries per `queryInterval`, then does a POST to `hookUrl`.
 You can specify Basic auth credentials and other options.

 # Getting started